vt5491/multi-theme-applicator/README.md

 When you activate the _multi-theme-applicator_ (MTA) panel with _shift-ctrl-v_ (windows/linux) or _shift-cmd-v_ (mac), you are presented with a list of the currently available themes.
 The panel and theme selection can be entirely controlled with home-row friendly key bindings or via mouse.
 Select the theme you want and click _Apply Local Theme_ or press _Enter_.
 You will then see all the editors associated with the file of the active editor assume that theme.
 Having selected a new theme, the dialog will still remain active, allowing you to quickly iterate through and apply several themes until you find just the right one.
 When you're done, toggle the _multi-theme-applicator_ to close by pressing the _escape_ key, _ctrl-shift-v_, or clicking the "x" button, and resume working.

 #### Typical Workflow
+--> 2017-02-08: Note this describes how to use MTA v 0.9.0.
+This will be updated in the future to support MTA v1.1.0.

 1) We start in a session with three open files across three panes in the default monolithic theme _atom-dark_.

   Note how two of the panes are open on one file and the third pane on another file and how relatively difficult it is to visually distinguish between them: